bitwit/postcardsocial.net/src/documents/posts/2014-06-17-june-postcard-update.html.md

 The iOS app is very alive.
 I've been more focused on the Android version and customer research before implementing too many features on a whim.
 It's still the app I personally user every day to send my messages and a very important part of the puzzle.
 There's more coming.

+Thanks, as always, for your support and patience

 [1]: http://cordova.apache.org/ "Cordova"
 [2]: http://www.sidekick.pro/ "Sidekick"